 A daily, low dose aspirin tablet is a popular option among people hoping to reduce their risk of cardiovascular disease.
 In fact, studies support the prophylactic use of aspirin as a simple and cheap way to prevent recurrent heart attacks and stroke.
 But, does that mean everyone should take a daily low dose aspirin?
-Findings from the ASPREE trial (Aspirin in Reducing Events in the Elderly) published this week as several studies here, here and here, suggest the answer to that question is no.
+Findings from the ASPREE trial (Aspirin in Reducing Events in the Elderly) published this week as several studies here, and here and another here, suggest the answer to that question is no.

 The problem with aspirin